followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/valueAxis/type.md

 Normally, there is no need to specify this option, because the axis type is determined automatically depending on the [type of values](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#valueType).
 However, you may force the use of a specific axis type, for example, to employ the *"discrete"* axis type with numeric or date-time values.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `AxisScaleType` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `AxisScaleType` enum.
 This enum accepts the following values: `Discrete`, `Continuous` and `Logarithmic`.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/chartschartsadvancedfeatureslogarithmicaxis/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->